December 3, 2024

 Be wary of joining public Wi-Fi networks - where possible, use your mobile phone as a hotspot instead.

-Another way to reduce chances of being hacked is by keeping applications on phones and laptops updated to the latest version.
-This can be achieved by enabling auto-updates where available - otherwise manually check that updates are enabled for devices, browsers and other apps.
-It's also important to only download mobile phone apps from their certified app store e.g. Google Play or the Apple app store.
+Another way to reduce the chances of being hacked is by keeping applications on phones and laptops updated to the latest version.
+This can be achieved by enabling auto-updates where available - otherwise, manually check that updates are enabled for devices, browsers and other apps.
+It's also important to download mobile phone apps only from their certified app store, e.g., Google Play or the Apple app store.

 Keep kids cyber safe